Lidiadev/wallet-service/README.md

 ### Caching Strategy
 Redis caching has been used to reduce database load for frequent balance checks.

-Cache is invalidated when balance changes or transactions are updated to ensure data consistency.
+Cache is invalidated when balance changes and transactions are updated to ensure data consistency.

 ### Technologies Used
 - ASP.NET Core